 Do not wear your underwear under your cycling shorts as this will cause irritation and harbour bacteria.
 Its important for hygiene reasons that you wear a clean pair of cycling shorts each time.
 Warm moist areas are ideal places for bacteria and fungus to grow.

 Cycling jerseys are designed for convenience and protection.
-Most jerseys will have pockets in the back which will allow you to carry food, spare tube, money etc. The protection factor relates to the design of the jersey which is long at the back which prevents the lower back getting chill when you are bent over the handlebars.
+Most jerseys for road riding will have pockets in the back which will allow you to carry food, spare tube, money etc. The protection factor relates to the design of the jersey, which is long at the back preventing the lower back getting chilled when you are bent over the handlebars.

 It is recommended when buying cycling shoes you look for shoes that will be a good firm fit as you will be spending many hours in them.
 You also need to be aware of the compatibility of your shoes with your pedal system.
 Your local bike shop should be able to help you select the appropriate shoes for your bike.